-This session will bring together policymakers and representatives of organizations that support the links between evidence collection and production and governmental decision-making to tell us how tracker data was used in decision making during the covid-19 crisis.
+This session brought together policymakers and representatives of organizations that support the links between evidence collection and production and governmental decision-making to tell us how tracker data was used in decision making during the covid-19 crisis.

-Participants: Trackers (OxGRCT/INGSA) will introduce and facilitate this session.
-Speakers/participants will be from governments or organizations as described above.
+Participants: Trackers (OxGRCT/INGSA) introduced and facilitated this session.
+Speakers/participants was from governments or organizations as described above.

 Section 10: Labour market and social policy responses to the pandemic (Oxford Supertracker)